Langton Language Centre

-There is a languages conference, currently for Year 13 students, we run in-house with visiting lecturers from different universities, which plays an active part in promoting languages here in the school.
-This year there is involvement from Dr David Hornsby, Dr Tobias Henrich, Dr Rebecca Ogden, Dr William Rowlandson, Dr Heide Kuzelmann and Dr Larry Duffy from Kent University and Dr Natasha Ryan from Oxford University.
+There is a languages conference, currently for Year 12 students, we run in-house with visiting lecturers from different universities, which plays an active part in promoting languages here in the school.
+This year there is involvement from Dr David Hornsby, Dr Tobias Henrich, Dr Rebecca Ogden, Dr William Rowlandson, Dr Heide Kuzelmann and Dr Larry Duffy from Kent University, Dr Natasha Ryan from Oxford University and Dr Jane Lavery from Southampton University.
 Our own staff also take a pivotal role in the delivery of sessions showing their wider skills of research and dissemination.
 The day is run entirely in the foreign language.

 IvE Lecture Series with a foreign culture twist

 Our IvE courses and lectures are becoming well established and the Modern Languages Department participate fully in this lecture series.
-Our aim is to give all students points of view from other parts of the world; encouraging them to think more broadly about issues that affect us all, giving them the skills to see things from an international perspective.
+Our aim is to give all students, regardless of whether they are studying a language, points of view from other parts of the world; encouraging them to think more broadly about issues that affect us all, giving them the skills to see things from an international perspective.
 This allows them to widen their knowledge beyond the usual school curriculum.
-Lectures include: the Memories of the Spanish Civil War, what we can learn from the Cuban revolution in terms of ecology, how women change language in a society, Austrian literary culture, what the Occupation years in France teaches us, how Mexico still resonates with the politics of the past.
+Lectures include: the Memories of the Spanish Civil War, what we can learn from the Cuban revolution in terms of ecology, how women change language in a society, Austrian literary culture, what the Occupation years in France teaches us, how Mexico still resonates with the politics of the past and whether the Day of the Dead has been ruined by commercialism.
 We are adding more to this portfolio of lectures every year.
-Whilst these lectures are predominantly for KS5 students, others do attend by invitation.
+Whilst these lectures are predominantly for year 12 students, others do attend by invitation.

 Extended lecture series